mr3m/kanedama/datascience/README.md

 Build a function to check which accounts have more than 180 days of history - you can discard the others for your models and analysis.

-_You can assume that any accounts/transactions passed to your service will have at least 6 months of history._
+_You can assume that any account passed to your service will have at least 6 months of history._

 You have several options for the model to build:

-#### Option A: Predict the next month's income given the past six months
+#### Option A: Predict next month's income given the past 6 months

 Set up a prediction function that takes a list of accounts, a list of transactions and a user and ouputs a prediction for the aggregated next